-- Course ID : MTH346
+Course ID : MTH346

-- Knowledge block : Elective Math
+- Knowledge block : Elective - Math

-- Number of credits : 4
+Credit hours for theory

-- Credit hours for theory : 40
+Credit hours for practice

-- Credit hours for practice : 30
+Credit hours for self-study

-- Credit hours for self-study : 0
+0

-- Prior-course : Basic calculus, Programming, Algorithms and Data structures, Algorithms Analysis
+Prior-course : Basic calculus, Programming, Algorithms and Data structures, Algorithms Analysis

 The aim of this course is to provide students specialized in computer science basic knowledge on number theory.
 We start from basic notions, such as divisibility and primality, congruences and finish with some practical problems of algorithmic number theory: finding generators and discrete logarithms in Zp, computing squares roots, primality tests.
 The theory will be provided in algebraic form with an emphasis on algorithms and applications.